 Title of Artwork: Luminous Crossings

-Site: City Hall LRT Station (Macleod Tr. & 3 St. SE) and
+Site: City Hall LRT Station (Macleod Trail & Third St. S.E.) and Downtown West - Kerby LRT Station (10th/11th St. on Seventh Ave.
+S.W.)

-Cliff Garten has completed more than fifty sculptures throughout the U.S. and Canada in collaboration with significant architecture, landscape architecture, and engineering projects.
+Cliff Garten has completed more than 50 sculptures throughout the U.S. and Canada in collaboration with significant architecture, landscape architecture and engineering projects.
 Garten’s artistic approach toward civic sculpture explores the expressive potential of infrastructure.
-He places his sculpture within the everyday as a way to re-imagine how civic infrastructure might perform beyond its basic function.
+He places his sculptures within the everyday as a way to re-imagine how civic infrastructure might perform beyond its basic function.
 The diversity and depth of his civic practice testify to his mastery of increasing the sculptural expression of engineered public structures and places.
-By connecting people to places through sculptural material, social history, and ecology, his civic sculptures locate the latent potential within a public space.
+By connecting people to places through sculptural material, social history and ecology, his civic sculptures locate the latent potential within a public space.

 The commission of this public artwork followed The City’s standard process of industry best practices which included initiating an international open call to artists and tasking a project-specific jury (of three art and/or design professionals, a community representative and one City representative) to select the artist from proposals.

 Capital Project: Seventh Avenue Refurbishment